Diversitex acquires Kingsway Fabrics

 Kingsway is a nine-year-old print house and fabric resource for home furnishings, outdoor products, draperies and pillows.
-Its design team will remain in Toronto, but its customer service department will merge with Diversitex's at company headquarters here.
+Its design team will remain in Toronto but its customer service department will merge with Diversitex’s at company headquarters in Fairfield, N.J.

 Marc Bergman, a 20-year Diversitex employee, will head the home furnishings group of Diversitex/Kingsway.
 Catherine Shearson, who has been with Kingsway since its inception, will continue to oversee the division as president.

 Fabric shipments will be consolidated at the Diversitex warehouse in Greenwood, S.C.
 Kingsway had leased a warehouse in South Carolina.